 MCS are talking with business networks in Lancashire, Yorkshire, London, Devon and in other parts of the world, from India to Scandinavia.
 You can get involved:

-- First, it might be an idea to learn more about mutual credit: we recommend Thomas Greco’s book, the End of Money and the Future of Civilisation; or you can watch some of our interviews with people working in / interested in mutual credit.
+- First, it might be an idea to learn more about credit clearing and mutual credit: we recommend Thomas Greco’s book, the End of Money and the Future of Civilisation; or you can watch some of our interviews with people working in / interested in mutual credit.

 - Contact us if you’re part of a business network – you can talk with MCS with a view to setting up a local trade / mutual credit club.
 This also applies if you’re part of / associated with a local authority, social enterprise or any other group that might want to host a network.

 - A small transaction fee could provide an income for a club convener – obviously this income will rise, the bigger and more active the club becomes.